 “He had a drug experience where he denied the devil, met a guardian like the ancient Greek god Charon, and was told he would become pure energy with no sense of self when he died.
-As long as he lived, the ghost of his friend Jace would stay with him.”
+As long as he lived, the ghost of his friend Jace would stay close to him.”

-“How did he become so religious?
+“How did he become so religious?”

 ‘The Baptists.
 He went to their youth group and some of the kids could see Jace’s spirit when they were holy rolling.”

 “No, Teen Jesus.
 A Miami policeman called him that when he defended Jack from a drunken redneck, turning the other cheek by not having him arrested.
 The cop wondered if Jesus had been a rowdy teenager.”

 “You believe there’s an actual ghost who’s really Teen Jesus?”